chuckha/subreddit-tracking/README.md

 ## Getting a list of new subreddits

-Every 30 minutes or so check for new subreddits that are not yet accounted for and add them to the pool
+Every 30 minutes or so check for new subreddits that are not yet accounted for and add them to the list of subreddits

 ## Getting a count of subscribers for each subreddit